leoki6/Digital-Communications/L2_FM_RECEIVER/README.md

 This relation is critical because integrating a PM signal will produce an FM signal and taking the derivative of an FM signal will produce a PM signal.
 Even with a simple message such as a cosine wave it enlists the use of special trignometric identities to produce Bessel equations.
 Typically, only first-kind Bessel equations are of interest and they help identify where the ampltitude of some sidebands are zero.
 Additionally, Bessel functions in conjunction with the modulation index help describe the spread of the sidebands and how energy may be distributed across it.
 There are a large variety of complexities assocaited with FM theory and it is best to consult a dedicated resource.

 ## Results
-TODO: waterfall, and freq analysis description
+TODO: waterfall, and freq analysis plots

+## Results Discussion
+TODO: describe previous plots

 ## Additional Experimentation
 TODO: describe the use of cobra radios in class